reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 (This currently assumes a particular location for the Emacs executable, namely its location on my computer, which you may need to edit first.)
-This build step should take no more than 15 minutes.
+This build step should take about 10 minutes.

 To run Emacs REDUCE
 -------------------